pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/07_Preventing Double Execution of useEffect.md

+## Preventing Double Execution of useEffect

-- It is important to be aware that React may sometimes trigger useEffect twice, which can lead to unintended behaviour in your application.
+- It is important to be aware that React may sometimes trigger useEffect twice, which can lead to unintended behavior in your application.

 - Usually when the dependencies changes the useEffect will trigger.